 - Strong medications have not been tested on children HA

-- Specialist treating muscles and joints of TMJ is Orofacial Pain Specialist
+- Specialist treating muscles and joints of TMD is Orofacial Pain Specialist

 - Orofacial pain specialist uses Integrative tools to manage Tension HA